mathieucarbou/mycila/README.md

-## Mycila Open-Source projects ##
+## Open-Source projects ##

 About Me:

-Hi, I am Mathieu Carbou, a Software Developer at Terracotta and hobby photographer.
+Hi, I am Mathieu Carbou, a Lead Software Engineer at Terracotta and hobby photographer.

 * <a href="https://www.linkedin.com/in/mathieucarbou/" target="_blank">Profile</a> page
 * <a href="http://blog.mathieu.carbou.me" target="_blank">Casual</a> Blogger